TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ListModule/UsingEffectively/Index.rst

 The :guilabel:`Web > List` module allows you to browse through each page or folder within your site and view all of the records that are stored within it.
-The :guilabel:`List` module also gives you the ability to create and manage records that don't have a dedicated Module.
+The :guilabel:`List` module also gives you the ability to create and manage records that don't have a dedicated module.

 Sub pages, content elements and news stories are examples of the different kinds of records that can be stored on any given page.